jpittis/olimpico-scheme/README.md

 Just toying around with Lisp, compilers, interpreters, Haskell and Rust!
+The code quality is pretty terrible but I'm having lots of fun!

+## Done

+- Lisp tree walk interpreter.
+- Bytecode VM.
+- Assembler for bytecode VM.

+## Todo

+- Lisp compiler to bytecode.

 ## Relative Performance